 Rohzin grabbed the attention of German linguist and Urdu translator, Almuth Degener, who translated it for Draupadi Verlag under the German title “Die Stadt, Das Meer, Die Liebe”, (The City, the Sea and the Love).
 The translated version was launched in Switzerland in February 2018.
 Rahman Abbas was invited to Germany to undertake a literary tour from 23 March to 15 June 2018.
 The readings of Rohzin were held at South Asian Institute (Heidelberg University), Bonn University, Ev.
 Akademie (Villigst), Indian Consulate (Frankfurt), Café Mouseclick, Tisch Hochst, Pakban (Frankfurt), Lokalezeitung, Gonsenheim (Mainz), Pfalzer Hof Schonau (Bei, Heidelberg), Bickelmann Family (Heidelberg) and other places.

-Recently, the Penguin India has acquired the rights of Rohzin’s English translations and the book is scheduled to be published next year.
+Recently, Penguin India has acquired the rights of Rohzin’s English translations.
+Next year, the book scheduled to get published.
 Similarly, the Vani Prakashan has acquired the rights of the manuscript in Hindi language and the book will be in the markets in early 2020.